circlefin/buidl-wallet-contracts/README.md

 #### MSCA
   1. Set up `DEPLOYER_PRIVATE_KEY`, `RPC_URL` and `ETHERSCAN_API_KEY` in .env
   2. Run `source .env`
   3. Run the desired numbered scripts inside the `script/` folder using the below command format.
+Make sure any environment variable values from previous steps are updated if needed as you progress through the scripts.
        * `forge script script/<SCRIPT_NAME> --rpc-url $RPC_URL --broadcast --verify -vvvv`

           Example: `forge script script/001_DeployPluginManager.s.sol --rpc-url $RPC_URL --broadcast --verify -vvvv`

       Tip: before executing the above command, verify the simulation works as expected by running the above command without the `--broadcast` and `--verify` flags.
-Make sure your address has enough tokens to cover the transaction fee.
+This way, you can also make sure your address will have enough tokens to cover the transaction fee estimated in the simulation.

   4. Include the relevant logs from the `broadcast` folder in your commit.